discNPC/disc_NPC_framework/README.md

 This starts the NestJS application and logs the bots into Discord.

-🎮 Setting Up Discord Bots 1.
-Create Discord Applications for the Bots
+🎮 Setting Up Discord Bots:

+1. Create Discord Applications for the Bots

-• Go to the Discord Developer Portal.
+   - Go to the Discord Developer Portal.
-• Click New Application to create two separate applications for each bot.
+   - Click New Application to create two separate applications for each bot.
-• Note the Bot Token for each application under the “Bot” section.
+   - Note the Bot Token for each application under the “Bot” section.

 2. Configure Bot Permissions
-• Under the “OAuth2” tab, go to the URL Generator section.
+   - Under the “OAuth2” tab, go to the URL Generator section.
-• Check the following scopes: bot, applications.commands.
+   - Check the following scopes: bot, applications.commands.
-• Under “Bot Permissions,” select the necessary permissions, such as:
+   - Under “Bot Permissions,” select the necessary permissions, such as:
-• Send Messages
+   - Send Messages
-• Read Message History
+   - Read Message History
-• Copy the generated URL and use it to invite each bot to your server.
+   - Copy the generated URL and use it to invite each bot to your server.
 3. Add Bots to the Target Discord Channel
-• Assign the bots to the desired channel.
+   - Assign the bots to the desired channel.
-• Ensure the bots have sufficient permissions in the channel to read and send messages.
+   - Ensure the bots have sufficient permissions in the channel to read and send messages.

 🧩 Key Code Components